RESULTS 2024:

 Results from RESULTS’ 2024 campaigns

-Global child health and well-being
+Global health and well-being

 The U.S. makes a historic pledge for global child survival

 MORE: A historic step for global child survival.
-In Congress, communities, and the media, a doctor from Tanzania inspires support for global vaccines
+In Congress, communities, and the media, a doctor from Tanzania inspires support for global vaccines.

 READ Reauthorization Act becomes law to improve global education